-(ACEN) (www.acenursing.org) 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; (404) 975-5000, (404) 975-5020 (fax); info@ acenursing.org.
+(ACEN) (www.acenursing.org) 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; (404) 975-5000, (404) 975-5020 (fax); info@acenursing.org.

 Admission: Acceptance into Piedmont Technical College's ADN program is competitive and is limited to 32 students to begin fall and spring semesters.
+See the college calendar or website for application dates.
 To be eligible to apply for the clinical ADN program, students must meet the following requirements:

-1. Complete the following courses (minimum "C" grade required):

-- BIO 210 Anatomy and Physiology I

-- ENG 101 English Composition I

-- MAT 120 Probability and Statistics

-- PSY 201 General Psychology

-- Minimum grade point average for the above 4 courses of 2.5.

-A grade point average calculator can be found on Health Science and Nursing Resources section of the college website.

-- 3. TEAS score of 65% or higher in math and 65% or higher in reading.

-- 4. Good academic standing at the college.
+- 1. Complete the following courses (minimum "C" grade required): - BIO 210 Anatomy and Physiology I - ENG 101 English Composition I - MAT 120 Probability and Statistics or MAT 110 College Algebra - PSY 201 General Psychology - Minimum grade point average for the above 4 courses of 2.5.
+A grade point average calculator can be found on Health Science and Nursing Resources section of the college website. - TEAS score of 65% or higher in math and 65% or higher in reading. - 4.
+Good academic standing at the college.